danidiaz/really-small-backpack-example/lesson10-coercing-proofs/README.md

 This lesson proposes an alternative solution: create a module signature for the proofs, and then provide two implementations: one with actual proofs (used during tests), and another with "coerced proofs" (used in the executable).

-The `Vec` datatype is defined in module `Lesson10` of the main library, which depends on the `Lesson10.Proofs` module signature.
-Therefore the library is indefinite.
-Both the main executable and the test suite depend on the library, and the they also depend on the implementation sub-libraries `proofs-coerced` and `proofs`, respectively.
+The `Vec` datatype is defined in module `Lesson10` of the main library, and it depends on the `Lesson10.Proofs` module signature.
+Therefore the main library is indefinite.
+Both the executable and the test suite depend on the library, and the they also depend, respectively, on the sub-libraries `proofs-coerced` and `proofs`.

 One potential disadvantage of this solution is that we might actually *forget* to compile the version with the non-coerced proofs!